Open the way app

 Spirit Airlines | |

 Electric car charging outlets are offered at MSP Airport on a first-come, first-served basis.
-Charging stations are located on level 8 of the Blue, Red, and Silver Ramps at Terminal 1.
-In addition, level 7 of the Orange Ramp at Terminal 2 has recharge stations.
-There is no price for this service and no time restriction on your stay.
+Sixty charging stations are located on level 8 of the Blue, Red, and Silver Ramps at Terminal 1, while there are four on level 7 of the Orange Ramp at Terminal 2.
+This service is available for free, and there is no restriction on the length of stay.

-Hourly Parking is provided at Terminal 1 and Terminal 2.
-Daily parking and the Quick Ride Ramp are at Terminal 1, while Valet Parking is offered at Terminal 2.
-(Check the MSP Airport Parking map above to know where each lot is located) You can find more affordable rates at offsite MSP parking lots near the airport.
+Hourly Parking, Quick Ride Ramp, and Value parking are provided at Terminal 1 and Terminal 2.
+Other parking options include Daily and Valet Parking, available only at Terminal 1.
+(Check the MSP Airport Parking map above to know where each lot is located).
+You can find more affordable rates at offsite MSP parking lots near the airport.

 There is no designated over-height vehicle parking at Minneapolis International Airport.
 However, the parking ramps at Terminal 1 and Terminal 2 have clearances of 7' and 6'10".
-At 8'2", Terminal 2 Hourly Parking has the highest clearance.
+At Terminal 1, the maximum permitted height for oversized vehicles is 9'2".

-Parking spaces reserved for passengers with disabilities are located on all of MSP's parking ramps.
+Parking spaces reserved for passengers with disabilities are located on all of MSP's parking ramps near the terminal entrance.
+For accessible parking, your vehicle should have disability license plates or a disability tag.

 MSP is one of the top pet-friendly airports in the United States, so flying with your pet is a breeze.